rodrigoCucick/rusted-chip8/ch8/README.txt

-Put the .ch8 files here.
+Place the .ch8 files here.